 (This page last updated July 2019)

 Readings and workshops include The Burning Road which was developed at Arena stage and had a reading in the Kogod Cradle in March 2014; Forgotten Kingdoms which has received readings at National New Play Network, Kennedy Center Page to Stage festival, Inkwell Theatre, The Arts Club of Washington, Jakarta Players (Indonesia), Wordsmyth Theater (Houston) and the National Newborn Festival at MTWorks (New York) where it won the Audience Choice Award; Monastery which was developed through Theater J’s Locally Grown program and had a public reading in May 2013; Circus of Fallen Angels which was commissioned by and performed at the National Conservatory for Dramatic Arts and received a workshop production at American University; Gilgamesh which received a staged reading at Rorschach Theatre and Vox which was developed at Theater Alliance.

-The son of educators and the grandson of Pentecostal missionaries, Randy grew up overseas, mostly in Malaysia and Singapore and came back to attend the University of Richmond.
-He moved to Washington DC in 1997 and currently lives in Takoma Park with his wife, costume designer Debra Kim Sivigny.
+The son of educators and the grandson of Pentecostal missionaries, Randy grew up overseas, mostly in Singapore and Malaysia where his family still lives.
+He attended the University of Richmond before moving to Washington DC in 1997 and currently lives in Takoma Park with his wife, costume designer Debra Kim Sivigny.
 He received his MFA in creative writing from Goddard College and is a member of the Dramatists Guild of America.